Modern Slavery Transparency

 We recognise that it can be difficult to identify violations of human rights, particularly when there is a perception that modern slavery risk is very low.
 We encourage our managers to talk informally with colleagues to help us understand whether any are experiencing issues that could indicate that they are a victim of modern slavery.

 Our Whistleblowing Policy and Procedure continues to underpin our encouragement for raising questions and concerns related to ethical business practices.
 Although we have received no reported violations, we continue to operate an independent whistleblowing helpline which is external to Camira and provides people with the option to report concerns anonymously.
 The Camira Code of Conduct was rolled out across the business in 2023 and aims to advise our people how to identify modern slavery indicators and how to raise concerns.
 To date no concerns have been raised related to modern slavery.
-During 2023, Camira reenergised its sustainable development ambitions through its Ambition 2028 Strategy, and in support of this, appointed its refreshed Sustainability Committee team.
-The team plans to publish its next sustainability report in 2024.
+During 2024, Camira published a sustainability report “Making a Material Difference” which celebrated 50 years of sustainable development at Camira and in 2025, Camira plan to launch a renewed ESG strategy which will include key projects and objectives relating to our people.

 Training on modern slavery and trafficking